-The examination of the travel document addressed by the assumption A.Insp Sys "Inspection Systems for global interoperability" is covered by the security objectives for the TOE environment OE.Exam Travel Document "Examination of the physical part of the travel document" which requires the inspection system to examine physically the travel document, the Basic Inspection System to implement the Basic Access Control, and the Extended Inspection Systems to implement and to perform the Chip Authentication Protocol Version 1 to verify the Authenticity of the presented travel objectives document's chip.
-The security for TOE environment the OE.Prot Logical Travel Document "Protection of data from the logical travel document" require the Inspection System to protect the logical travel document data during the transmission and the internal handling.
+The examination of the travel document addressed by the assumption A.Insp Sys "Inspection Systems for global interoperability" is covered by the security objectives for the TOE environment OE.Exam_Travel_Document "Examination of the physical part of the travel document" which requires the inspection system to examine physically the travel document, the Basic Inspection System to implement the Basic Access Control, and the Extended Inspection Systems to implement and to perform the Chip Authentication Protocol Version 1 to verify the Authenticity of the presented travel document's The security objectives chip. for the TOF environment OE.Prot Logical Travel Document "Protection of data from the logical travel document" require the

+Inspection System to protect the logical travel document data during the transmission and the internal handling.